-- Capturing the colours of fire at a sacred festival
+- Season One: Capturing the colours of fire at a sacred festival

 Canon Master and Tales by Light season 1 storyteller Richard I'Anson travels to Bhutan to capture an important religious festival: the sacred fire festival.